angular/angular/aio/content/guide/deprecations.md

 {@a style-sanitization}
 ### Style Sanitization for `[style]` and `[style.prop]` bindings
-Modern browsers (anything beyond IE8 or higher) no longer support the usage of `javascript:` expressions with CSS `url()` entries.
-Because of this, Angular itself no longer sanitizes `[style]` and `[style.prop]` bindings anymore to prevent any malicious code from being fed into these bindings.
+Angular used to sanitize `[style]` and `[style.prop]` bindings to prevent malicious code from being inserted through `javascript:` expressions in CSS `url()` entries.
+However, most modern browsers no longer support the usage of these expressions, so sanitization was only maintained for the sake of IE 6 and 7.
+Given that Angular does not support either IE 6 or 7 and sanitization has a performance cost, we will no longer sanitize style bindings as of version 10 of Angular.

 {@a removed}
 ## Removed APIs